dollabs/pamela/grammar/README.md

 NOTE: PAMELA does not actually use this EBNF directly as part of its parsing engine.

-## pgrammar
+## analyze

-The `pgrammar` script is located in `../bin` and can be used to quickly check the grammar of a PAMELA input file.
+The `analyze` script is located in `../bin` and can be used to quickly check the grammar of a PAMELA input file.

-With one argument **pgrammar** checks that one file:
+With one argument **analyze** checks that one file:
 ````
-tmarble@ficelle 347 :) pgrammar ../src/test/pamela/waypoint.pamela
+tmarble@ficelle 347 :) analyze ../src/test/pamela/waypoint.pamela
 Checking grammar for: waypoint.pamela
 Success! parse tree in:  ../src/test/pamela/waypoint.txt
 parse diagram in:  ../src/test/pamela/waypoint.png
-tmarble@ficelle 348 :) pgrammar
+tmarble@ficelle 348 :) analyze

 ````

-On errors **pgrammar** will return exit code 1 and point to the problem:
+On errors **analyze** will return exit code 1 and point to the problem:
 ````
-tmarble@ficelle 345 :) pgrammar bad-args.pamela
+tmarble@ficelle 345 :) analyze bad-args.pamela
 Checking grammar for: bad-args.pamela
 {:index 20,
  :reason [{:tag :string, :expecting "["}],